Universal Design for Learning Workshop

 - 1 - breakout session two (see options below)

-Creating Instructional Materials for All Users with Nicole Caudro and Angie Portacio
+Creating Instructional Materials (Nicole Cuadro and Angie Portacio)http://usfblogs.usfca.edu/usfid/

 Presenter: Beth A. Myers, Ed.D.
 Dr. Beth Myers is the Executive Director of the Taishoff Center for Inclusive Higher Education at Syracuse University.
 She is also The Lawrence B. Taishoff Professor of Inclusive Education, teaching in the Inclusive Elementary and Special Education Program.
 Beth holds degrees in elementary education, special education, and literacy from St. Joseph’s University in Philadelphia and her doctorate from the Graduate School of Education at the University of Pennsylvania.
 Professor Myers taught in the Lower Merion School District in Pennsylvania and helped to create a best-practice inclusive program there.
 Beth holds a dual appointment with the Kelberman Center for Autism Services as Director of Special Projects.
 She has provided school consultations for students and staff development to over 60 school districts.
 Additionally, Professor Myers has been the faculty liaison to the Syracuse City School District for the SUITR Program, a Masters Residency program in urban special education.

-This is a scent/fragrance-free event for those with chemical sensitivities.
 USF is committed to making its events accessible and inclusive.
-All participants are welcome.
-If you anticipate needing an accommodation or have questions about the physical access provided, please contact (name and contact info) in advance of your participation by emailing firstname.lastname@example.org.
+If you anticipate needing an accommodation or have questions about the physical access provided, please contact us in advance of your participation by emailing email@example.com.

-This event is brought to you by the Faculty Learning Community on Accessible Pedagogy and UDL with support from The Tracy Seeley Center for Teaching Excellence and Gleeson Library and Geschke Center.
+This event was brought to you by the Faculty Learning Community on Accessible Pedagogy and UDL with support from The Tracy Seeley Center for Teaching Excellence and Gleeson Library and Geschke Center.